 Use the sun to help heat your house.

-Not only can the sun help warm your car’s windshield, it can also warm your home.
+Not only can the sun help warm your car’s windshield, but it can also warm your home.
 Open up your blinds during the day and let the natural light help heat up your house.

 Open your cabinets & let water drip on cold nights.